lead-magnets

 A structured pain log for building documented symptom history to support diagnosis and surgical prep.

-Why Cycle Correlated Pain Documentation Matters Endometriosis is diagnosed late not because it is rare it affects approximately 1 in 10 people with a uterus but because its primary symptom, pelvic pain, is routinely undertreated and underinvestigated in clinical settings.
-The diagnostic pathway to laparoscopy typically requires a clinician to believe the pain is severe enough and specific enough to warrant surgical investigation.
+Why Cycle Correlated Pain Documentation Matters Endometriosis is diagnosed late not because it is rare.
+It affects approximately 1 in 10 people with a uterus.
+It is diagnosed late because its primary symptom, pelvic pain, is routinely undertreated and underinvestigated in clinical settings.
+The path to laparoscopy typically requires a clinician to believe the pain is severe enough and specific enough to warrant surgical investigation.
 The gap between the pain you experience and the clinical picture a clinician sees is largely a documentation problem.
 In a 15 minute appointment, you describe pain from memory.
-Memory is not reliable for chronic cyclical pain: you remember the worst episodes most vividly, struggle to recall pain free days accurately, and cannot give precise durations or severity scores without notes.
+Memory is not reliable for chronic cyclical pain.
+You remember the worst episodes most vividly.
+You struggle to recall pain free days accurately.
+You cannot give precise durations or severity scores without notes.
 The clinician receives an imprecise picture and either dismisses it or orders the same non diagnostic imaging that has been ordered before.
-A completed pain diary eliminates most of this gap.
-When you bring 3 months of daily logs with cycle day correlation, pain location mapped to a body diagram, consistent severity ratings, and documented triggers, you are presenting a clinic
+A completed pain diary closes most of this gap.
+When you bring three months of daily logs with cycle day correlation, pain location mapped to a body diagram, consistent severity ratings, and documented triggers, you are presenting